Shepherd Success Academy FAQs

 Students who take ownership of their education are more likely to successfully complete their first semester!
-Every student who joins the Shepherd Success Academy (SSA) will be assigned to their own personal Success Coach who will meet with them weekly for one-on-one meetings and will help them create a personalized success plan.
-A meeting with your success coach is one of the most productive ways to personalize your education and stay on track academically.
+Every student who joins the Shepherd Success Academy (SSA) will be assigned to their own personal Success Coach who will meet with them weekly for one-to-one meetings and help them create a personalized success plan.
+A meeting with your Success Coach is one of the most productive ways to personalize your education and stay on track academically.

 Additionally, SSA is a great opportunity to interact with your peers who, just like you, are starting college.
 Fellow students are another great support for you at Shepherd.

 Remember, Success Coaches are not academic advisors.
 The conversations you have with your advisor will focus on planning curriculum and meeting requirements for your major, whereas a Success Coach will provide you with a space for everything in between (e.g. learning strategies, life management skills, and interpersonal communication skills).

 What benefits do I receive from working with my Success Coach?

 - Coaches can help you navigate campus resources and design learning strategies tailored to you.
 Meeting with a coach is comfortable, low maintenance, and low drama.

 - It’s a chance for you to talk about your own experience at Shepherd, in and out of the classroom, and your transition from high school to college.

 - Meeting with a Success Coach will help you create and act on your plan, and discuss the challenges, solutions, and progress for success.
 Coaches hold their students accountable and encourage personal responsibility.